 MYRON HENRY GOLDFINGER, FAIA (1933-2023)

-In 1966, he went on his own, married international fashion designer June, and they started doing remodels around New York City out of an I. M Pei apartment in Kips Bay Towers.
-His neighbor there was architect Bernard Radowsky, author of Architecture Without Architects.
+In 1966, he went on his own and started doing remodels around New York City out of an I. M. Pei apartment in Kips Bay Towers with wife June.
+Their neighbor was architect Bernard Radowsky, author of Architecture Without Architects.
 He has exhibited at MOMA and his family still has the apartment in Kips Bay Towers as of 2024.

 Goldfinger wrote the 1969 book Villages in the Sun (Praeger version, later Rizzoli version).
 Lou Kahn wrote the preface.
 He is also the author of Images of the Southwest; The Goldfinger Caribbean; and Myron Goldfinger: Architect.
 June Goldfinger co-authored his publications and managed all his magazine appearances.
 Links are full versions courtesy of the family.